IgniteUI/app-builder-docfx/en/using-data-in-your-app/form-builder.md

 ---
-title: Grid Remote paging
+title: Form Builder
 _description: Remote paging feature allows the grid to load and display data dynamically, fetching only a portion of the data from the server as needed
 _keywords: App builder, Remote Paging, Infragistics, Data Sources
 ---

 # Form Builder Overview

-App Builder’s Form Builder functionality allows developers to design HTML forms visually with a seamless drag-and-drop experience.
-With an emphasis on auto-generating form structures from API endpoints, Form Builder not only simplifies UI creation but also connects these forms directly to backend data sources.
-This feature offers flexibility in form layout, component customization, and notification capabilities for form submissions, errors, and server-side validations.
+App Builder’s Form Builder functionality allows developers to design HTML Forms with drag-and-drop experience.
+Focusing on auto-generating Form structures from API endpoints, Form Builder experience is not only simplified but also connects these Forms directly to backend data sources.
+This feature offers flexibility in Form layout, component customization, and notification capabilities for form submissions, errors, and server-side validations.

 ## Key features of Form Builder

-1. **Automatic Form Generation from Data Sources**
+1. **Automatic Form generation from data sources**
-When a developer drags an endpoint or data model onto the design surface, Form Builder auto-generates form components based on the endpoint’s properties:
+When a developer drags a data endpoint onto the design surface a set of form components will be auto-generated based on the endpoint’s properties.
     - `POST` and `PUT` methods create input fields for data submission.
+    - Setting up additional interactions like `OnSuccess` and `OnError` events is also automatic.

-2. **Dynamic Component Selection and Metadata-Based Mapping**
+2. **Form components generation and mapping**
-Form components are chosen based on the data type and metadata of each field, ensuring intuitive inputs and labels (e.g., date fields use date pickers, boolean fields use switches).
+Form components are chosen based on the data type and metadata of each field, ensuring intuitive inputs and labels (e.g., date fields use *date pickers*, boolean fields use *switches*).
 Developers retain control, with the ability to modify components as needed, add validations, or adjust labels directly in the properties panel.

-3. **Form Customization Options**
+3. **Form modicitation**
-App Builder enables developers to tailor the form layout and behavior after it’s generated, allowing:
+Once generated, the form can be edited to include/exclude fields, customize labels, and set input validation, providing an intuitive design experience.
+App Builder enables developers to tailor the form layout and components.
     - Adding or removing elements within the form.
-   - Adjusting control properties like validation, label customization, and mapping.
+    - Adjusting control properties like validation for Disabled and Required states, label customization, and mapping.
-   - Setting up additional interactions like `OnSuccess` and `OnError` events.

-4. **Runtime and Preview Support for Forms**
-Preview and runtime environments let end-users interact with the forms as they would in a production setting, including:
-   - Real-time input validation feedback.
-   - Visual notifications upon successful form submission or error handling, currently via a Snackbar component.

-## End-User Experience with Forms

-- **Form Creation and Modification**
-   Users can drop an entity or endpoint onto the design surface, triggering automatic form generation.
-Once generated, the form can be edited to include/exclude fields, customize labels, and set input validation, providing an intuitive design experience.

-- **Live Interaction with Forms**
+4. **Live Interaction with Forms**
-   In App Builder’s preview mode, end-users can interact with forms, enabling:
+In App Builder’s Preview mode, end-users can interact with Forms, seeing:
     - Input data validation (real-time).
-   - Form submission with feedback on successful submissions or validation errors.
+    - Form submission with notifications on successful submissions or validation errors.

-- **Control Flexibility for Varied Use Cases**
-   With features like dynamic action button placement and event handling for `Submit` and `Reset`, App Builder supports diverse use cases—from simple data entry forms to more complex CRUD operations integrated within an application.

-- **Configurable Action Buttons**
+> [!NOTE]
+> Upon form submit in Preview mode the Post/Put action will be executed, hence adding or updating the record though the specified endpoint.

+5. **Configurable action buttons**
 Form action buttons (`Submit`, `Reset`) offer type and appearance customization, supporting both in-form and external placements.
 This flexibility is critical for developers who need finer control over form behavior in complex layouts.

-- **Snackbar Notifications**
+6. **Submit action notifications**
 Success and error messages are displayed via Snackbars, providing non-intrusive feedback on form submission.
 These notifications are hardcoded for the initial release but will support more flexible interaction handling in future iterations.

-- **Property Panel Customization**
-   Every form component and control can be fine-tuned in the properties panel.
-For instance:
-   - **Validation**: Customize required fields or toggle controls as disabled.
-   - **Labels and Placeholders**: Update display text based on user needs or project standards.

-## Code generation beyond Auto-Generated Forms

-After generation, forms remain fully customizable.
-Developers can:
-- Add/remove form elements and rearrange layouts.
-- Integrate forms with additional data sources for multi-step form workflows.
-- Manually add server-side validation checks and handle custom form submission interactions.

 ## Form Controls Support